MaximGalushko/Netflix_sql_project/README.md

 GROUP BY 1;
 ```

-**Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.
+**Objective:** Classify content as "Violent" or "Non-Violent" based on the presence of specific keywords in the descriptions.

 ## Findings and Conclusion